acl-org/acl-anthology/hugo/content/info/corrections.md

 The Anthology team will attend to the correction as we find time.
 Metadata changes are generally accepted if they are consistent with the PDF, which we take as authoritative.
+However, please see the note below about author changes.

 ### Revisions and errata